michaelmangelsdorf/Sonne8/README.md

 ### Q, A, F

 Q and A are two accumulator registers.
 These are the two input operands connected to the ALU (Arithmetic-Logic Unit).
 F stands for Function.
 Writing an ALU opcode to F computes the respective function.
 Reading from F yields the result.
-Reading from F has the side effect of restoring the default function ("Value of Q").
-So in the default state, reading from F is the same as reading Q.

 ### U, V, S, P